decert-me/rareskills-solana-course/src/en/chapter_16.md

 Behind the scenes, Anchor deserializes and serializes account data into structs when we try to read or write the data.

-As mentioned above, we need to initialize the Solana account before we can use it, so before we implement the set() function, we need to write the initialize() function.
+As mentioned above, we need to initialize the Solana account before we can use it, so before we implement the `set()` function, we need to write the `initialize()` function.

 ## Account initialization boilerplate code

-Let’s create a new Anchor project called basic_storage.
+Let’s create a new Anchor project called `basic_storage`.

-Below we have written the minimal code to initialize a MyStorage struct, which only holds one number, x.
-(See the struct MyStorage at the bottom of the code):
+Below we have written the minimal code to initialize a `MyStorage` struct, which only holds one number, `x`.
+(See the struct `MyStorage` at the bottom of the code):

 ```
 use anchor_lang::prelude::*;